KNowledgeOnWebScale/dataflow-visualization/README.md

 If you have a link `https://knowledgeonwebscale.github.io/dataflow-visualization/#/customdata?...`, you can enter that link in the text input field.
 The configs encoded in that URL will be filled in into the editors, so you can edit and create a new permalink.

+#### Undo/redo buttons

+With undo, you can go to a previous (valid) configuration, and with redo, you can move forward.

+*Autosync enabled*
+The state of the configs is saved if there has been more than two seconds elapsed since the latest change in one of the editors.

+If you click on e.g. redo you load in the previous config.
+That configuration will, of course, not be saved again ( unless you make a change).

+*Autsync disabled*
+The state of the configs will be saved every time you press 'convert' and your configs are valid.

 #### Create simulation button